 And surprise surprise this is the exact type of person they’re targeting.

 The good news though is that whilst Click4Kash may not be legit, there are actually some legitimate ways that you can make money online.

-One of the things Click4Kash have done to try to make it seem legit is set it up in such a way so that your “account balance” actually increases accordingly with each new member you refer, leading you to believing that it’s actually working & that you’re actually making money.
+One of the things Click4Kash have done to try to make it seem legit is set it up in such a way so that your “account balance” actually increases accordingly with each new member you refer, leading you to believe that it’s actually working & that you’re actually making money.

-You sign up, you refer someone, your account balance reads $20… It seems legit… And for every person you refer it keeps adding $20.
-Naturally therefore people get enticed to keep going.
+You sign up, you refer someone, your account balance reads $20… It seems legit… And for every person you refer, it keeps adding $20.
+Naturally, therefore, people get enticed to keep going.

 The problem though is that members will never actually be able to withdraw that money because technically it’s not real money, they’ve just faked the figures & that’s why they’ve set the withdrawal limit so ridiculously high.

 They want you to refer as many people as you can before you’re able to discover that it’s actually all just a scam.

 If you’ve already signed up to Click4Kash & you did so using details that you use elsewhere then you should definitely go and change your details as soon as you can to prevent the people behind Click4Kash composing your accounts.